josephsenior/Agentic-Design-Patterns/agentic_patterns_projects/chapter19_evaluation/README.md

 - Performance monitoring
 - Response comparison

+How do you know if your agent is doing a good job?
+This pattern uses another LLM to evaluate responses across multiple criteria, giving you objective quality scores.

 ## Evaluation Criteria

-- Correctness
+- Correctness (is the answer right?)
-- Relevance
+- Relevance (does it address the question?)
-- Completeness
+- Completeness (does it cover everything?)
-- Clarity
+- Clarity (is it easy to understand?)
-- Helpfulness
+- Helpfulness (is it actually useful?)

+The evaluator scores responses on all these dimensions, so you can see where your agent excels and where it needs improvement.

 ## Installation